 - Test fit the RPP Modular Handguard into the receiver flange.
 Start the rear flange into the receiver with the handguard held at a slight angle to the barrel.
 Upward pressure will be required (against the barrel) in order to compress the bedding pads in the rear flange.
 Once started, you may use a wood or plastic block to gently tap the handguard fully into place, holding it parallel to the barrel.
 If the handguard will not go into the receiver flange, STOP and call RPP for further instructions.

 - Once fit is assured, set the handguard aside, and drift out the factory forearm tenon.
 Then install the RPP tenon.
 Recommended tenon fit is snug, but not excessively tight.
 A light friction fit will suffice, but a loose fit will be weak.
-If the tenon is too tight, lap the flat on sandpaper over a flat surface, until the tenon can be drifted in with moderate force (Moderate! or it can bend).
+If the tenon is too tight, slowly lap the flat on sandpaper over a flat surface, until the tenon can be drifted in with moderate force (Moderate! or it can bend).
 Position the tenon so that the mag tube is properly aligned with the barrel when lying in the cradle of the tenon.
 Check handguard alignment as well.
 Once proper placement is achieved, the tenon should be staked or Loctited in place.
 Be careful NOT to strip the screws.

 - Install the mag tube into the RPP handguard so that it is through both end caps and protruding slightly from the rear one.
 Be sure to index holes/slots in the tube appropriately.